Creating a new model for procuring software development services

 Summary

-Before founding Skylight, Chris Cairns and Robert Read designed and launched the Agile Delivery Services Marketplace — a new model for procuring software development services that replaced traditional written proposals with working prototypes.
-Built as a Blanket Purchase Agreement (BPA) under the General Services Administration’s (GSA’s) IT Schedule 70, the marketplace gave agencies a pre-vetted pool of vendors who had proven they could deliver, not just describe it.
+Before founding Skylight, Chris Cairns and Robert Read designed and launched the Agile Delivery Services Marketplace.
+The model replaced traditional written proposals with working prototypes — built as a Blanket Purchase Agreement (BPA) under the General Services Administration’s (GSA’s) IT Schedule 70.
+The marketplace gave agencies a pre-vetted pool of vendors who had proven they could deliver, not just describe it.
 The model was widely recognized and adopted by agencies and programs across government.

 The challenge